 The main objective of the workshop is to show how such spatial, cross unit, interdependence can be incorporated into empirical analysis.
 Course participants will learn how to: diagnose spatial correlation patterns; estimate spatial regression models; distinguish between different sources of spatial correlation; and calculate and present the spatial and spatiotemporal effects that empirical models which incorporate interdependence imply.
 Methods to be covered include: measures of spatial association; instrumental variable and maximum likelihood estimators for regression models with spatial interdependence; multiple spatial lag models; spatial interdependence in models with limited and qualitative dependent variables; and models for coevolutionary processes.

-Participants in this course should be familiar with linear regression and models for qualitative/limited dependent variables (e.g., logit, probit, etc.).
+Prerequisites: Participants in this course should have some familiarity with linear regression and models for qualitative/limited dependent variables (e.g., logit, probit, etc.).
 This workshop does not assume any prior knowledge of, or experience with, spatial statistics.

 Location: ICPSR -- Ann Arbor, MI

 Time: 9:00 AM - 5:00 PM